dertuxmalwieder/SublimeTodoTxt/README.md

 ## Make me rich! ##

-In case you are German and like what I did, feel free to install my [Amazon.de partner script](http://home.arcor.de/der_tuxman/userscripts/hf20.partnerlinks.user.js) (requires userscript support in your browser, like Firefox with the Greasemonkey extension) which adds my "tag" to all Amazon.de links.
+In case you are German and like what I do, feel free to install my [Amazon.de partner script](http://home.arcor.de/der_tuxman/userscripts/hf20.partnerlinks.user.js) (requires userscript support in your browser, like Firefox with the Greasemonkey extension) which adds my "tag" to all Amazon.de links.
 You can also lend me some Bitcoins, the preferred address is *1FJngJTiBiidA2HZ81xS9FGdrQmbQe2BHY*.